christopherrons/physics-simulations/README.md

 # Create a Recording

-When running the app opted for recording then once the simulation is finished run the createRecording.sh script:
+If the application has been run in recording mode, run the createRecording.sh script:
-`./createRecording.sh`
+`./createRecording.sh` to create the mp4.